mayonezu216/Awesome-PU-learning/README.md

 ## ML Conference/Journal Paper

+- Dist-PU: Positive-Unlabeled Learning From a Label Distribution Perspective.[[paper]](https://openaccess.thecvf.com/content/CVPR2022/papers/Zhao_Dist-PU_Positive-Unlabeled_Learning_From_a_Label_Distribution_Perspective_CVPR_2022_paper.pdf)
+  - Yunrui Zhao, Qianqian Xu, Yangbangyan Jiang, Peisong Wen, Qingming Huang.
+CVPR 2022.
+  - Keywords: Label Distribution, entropy minimization, Mixup regularization.
+  - <details><summary>Digest</summary> Noticing that the label distribution of unlabeled data is fixed when the class prior is known, it can be naturally used as supervision for the model.
+Motivated by this, we propose to pursue the label distribution consistency between predicted and ground-truth label distributions, which is formulated by aligning their expectations.
+Moreover, we further adopt the entropy minimization and Mixup regularization to avoid the trivial solution of the label distribution consistency on unlabeled data and mitigate the consequent confirmation bias.

 - Incorporating Semi-Supervised and Positive-Unlabeled Learning for Boosting Full Reference Image Quality Assessment.[[paper]](https://openaccess.thecvf.com/content/CVPR2022/papers/Cao_Incorporating_Semi-Supervised_and_Positive-Unlabeled_Learning_for_Boosting_Full_Reference_Image_CVPR_2022_paper.pdf)
   - Yue Cao, Zhaolin Wan, Dongwei Ren, Zifei Yan, Wangmeng Zuo.
 CVPR 2022.